PHL-DNX/agreements/code-of-conduct.md

 Be kind to others.
 Do not insult or put down other members.
 Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for the Philly CocoaHeads community.

-These expectations are to be considered during your participattion at all group related events and gatherings.
-It also extends to your behavior in the community at large as well.
+These expectations are to be considered during your participation at all group related events and gatherings.
+It also extends to your behavior in the community at large.

 Members violating these rules may be asked to leave the group or disciplined at the sole discretion of the organizers.